franconepippone/clicker_program/docs/language_en.md

 - **return**
   Returns program execution to the point immediately after the corresponding **call** command.
   **Note:** each **call** must have a matching **return** for correct execution.
-  See *example_programs/functions.txt* for practical examples.
+  See *example_programs/functions.txt* for code examples.

 ---